-The following goods may be imported into Kazakhstan without incurring customs duty: 1,000 cigarettes or 1kg of tobacco products; 2 litres of alcoholic beverages; a reasonable quantity of perfume for personal use and gifts to the value of US$500 for personal use only.
+The following goods may be imported into Kazakhstan without incurring customs duty: 200 cigarettes or 200g of tobacco products; three litres of alcoholic beverages; a reasonable quantity of perfume for personal use and gifts to the value of US$500 for personal use only.
 On entering the country, tourists must complete a customs declaration form, which must be retained until departure.
 This allows the import of articles intended for personal use, including currency and valuables, which must be registered on the declaration form.
 They must be exported at the end of the stay.
 Customs inspections can be long and thorough.
 It is advisable to keep receipts for items bought in Kazakhstan in order to avoid difficulties on departure.

 Become our Kazakhstan Travel Expert